rkgofiitk/academic-issues.github.io/Topics/brokenEducation.md

 coercion by direct intervention in a country's internal affairs.
 The USA, for example, has been either directly engaged or by proxies to create conflicts where there were none.
 It helped the USA to sustain its defense industry and war machines well-oiled.
 It allowed the USA to maintain global economic and military supremacy.
-As a result, the USA can maintain technological superiority by liberal funding
-research organizations and creating advanced centers of excellence.
+As a result, the USA can maintain technological superiority by liberal funding research organizations and creating advanced centers of excellence.
 It not only helped the USA to retain the pool of scientific talents but also to recruit talents from other countries.
 The comfort of the life of self and family that the US can provide made it easy for people to prefer to live and work in the USA.
 On the other hand, China made its manufacturing sector strong and provided a work environment for its people.
 Deng Xiao Peng ruled China for a long time, which provided stability to nation-building.
 He was instrumental in creating China as a manufacturing hub of the world.
 Deng also encouraged private enterprises in the real estate and service sectors.
 It made China to become a world power.
-Of course, China's political system did not encourage foreigners to live or work
+China's political system did not encourage foreigners to live or work there.
-there.
 However, China invited well-established scientists and teachers of Chinese origin from the USA and Europe to spend time in institutions of excellence.
 China also allowed international students to pursue higher studies in those institutions.

 As far as India is concerned, the success story started in 2014.
 MSME, startup, and significant CAPEX investments propelled the country to a different growth trajectory.
 Despite being a country with multiple